Pawn structures, their studying, and understanding the typical plans in each one of them is one important step to improving your chess level.

-Once again, we see that the side with the better structure (white, in our case), has the chance of trading queens, which he immediately seeks – 17.Qxd8 – Rxd8.
-However, things don’t seem to be so easy here for white, as black is apparently well prepared for the c5-c4 advance.
+Once again, we see that the side with the better structure (white, in our case) has the chance of trading queens.
+This, of course, he immediately seeks for – 17.Qxd8 – Rxd8.
+However, things don’t seem to be so easy here for white.
+That is because black is apparently well prepared for the c5-c4 advance.

-After this, white doesn’t waste any more time and starts putting pressure on the c5 pawn immediately – here you have another typical set-up against this structure, with a knight on a4 and a rook on c1.
+After this, white doesn’t waste any more time.
+He or she starts putting pressure on the c5 pawn immediately.
+Here you have another typical set-up against this structure, with a knight on a4 and a rook on c1.

-This position is rich in tactical ideas as well, thanks to the pins on the a3-f8 diagonal and e file over black’s dark-squared bishop.
+This position is rich in tactical ideas as well.
+That is all thanks to the pins on the a3-f8 diagonal and e file over black’s dark-squared bishop.
 In fact, this is what allowed white to win the c5 pawn only a few moves later.

 Looking for more on Pawn Structures?
 Here are Defective Ones in the Middlegame.